sebastiencv/markdown-preview-plus/README.md

 # Markdown Preview Plus (MPP)

-Fork target : extend MPP to use atom as a markdown navigator : open a markdown file then click on its links to navigate to other articles.
+Fork target : extend MPP to use atom as a markdown^[footnote] navigator : open a markdown file then click on its links to navigate to other articles.

 ## Changes